-Note: We are currently not accepting speaking proposals for 2020.
+Note: We are currently not accepting speaking proposals at this time.

 Interested in speaking or leading a workshop at Culture Summit?
 You’ve come to the right place!
 If you’re an expert with a culture transformation lesson, case study, innovative approach, or a bit of culture-jedi-wisdom to share, we want to hear from you.